jpsdr/MKVToolnix-Windows-7/README.md

 Other libraries are optional and only limit the features that are built.
 These include:

+- [Qt](http://www.qt.io/) -- a cross-platform GUI toolkit.
+You need
+  this if you want to use the MKVToolNix GUI or mkvinfo's GUI.

 - [wxWidgets](http://www.wxwidgets.org/) -- a cross-platform GUI
   toolkit.
-You need this if you want to use `mmg` (the mkvmerge GUI) or mkvinfo's GUI.
+You need this if you want to use the deprecated `mmg` (the mkvmerge GUI) or mkvinfo's deprecated, wxWidgets-based GUI.

 - [libFLAC](http://downloads.xiph.org/releases/flac/) for FLAC
   support (Free Lossless Audio Codec)